Thiamine Hydrochloride InjectionPronunciation

-An occasional individual may develop a hypersensitivity or life threatening anaphylactic reaction to thiamine, especially after repeated injection.
+An occasional individual may develop a hypersensitivity or life-threatening anaphylactic reaction to thiamine, especially after repeated injections.
 Collapse and death have been reported.
 A feeling of warmth, pruritus, urticaria, weakness, sweating, nausea, restlessness, tightness of the throat, angioneurotic edema, cyanosis, pulmonary edema, and hemorrhage into the gastrointestinal tract have also been reported.
 Some tenderness and induration may follow IM use (see WARNINGS).

 When the body tissues are saturated with thiamine, it is excreted in the urine as pyrimidine.
 As the intake of thiamine is further increased, it appears unchanged in the urine.